 If a student is enrolled in courses that do not count toward his/her degree, certificate, or other recognized credential, they cannot be used to determine enrollment status unless they are eligible remedial courses.
 This means we cannot award a student aid for classes that do not count toward his/her degree, certificate, or other recognized credential.

 If additional information is requested by ICC, you will receive the request through your ICC student email account.
 All requested documentation must be received as soon as possible.
 Your FAFSA will not be processed until all documentation is received.

 If you are requesting student loans, you must submit all paperwork required.
-Visit Types of Financial Aid Available - Students (icc.edu/students/financial-aid/types-of-financial-aid-available/) for a list of documents required for the loan application.
+Visit https://icc.edu/admissions/financial-aid/how-to-apply/ for Federal Direct loan Acceptance Form and Instructions for a list of documents required for the loan application.

 Students are encouraged to complete the FAFSA form as soon as possible after October 1 of each year.
 Applications are accepted throughout the year.
 However, completed applications received by March 1 of each year are given priority status when determining eligibility for limited funded grants such as FSEOG and Federal Work Study.

 Return of Financial Aid Funds

 Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 Students should understand that changing their class schedule anytime during the semester might alter the amount of financial aid they are eligible to receive.

 If a student falls below 6 credit hours and has a student loan, the student may no longer be eligible to receive the loan.